darthcoder1/evproj-APC/README.md

 ## Inputs

-The input is handled by a BD3376EFV-CE2 (Multiple Inpout Switch Monitor).
+The input is handled by a BD3376EFV-CE2 (Multiple Input Switch Monitor).
 All external driver controls are connected via this chip.
 It is responsible for securing against hazards (ESD, shorts,etc) and dispatches the state of the inputs to the ARM Cortex M3 via SPI.